Tudie-Tudie/tudie-tudie/README.md

 # <a href="https://www.linkedin.com/in/latoya-jones-662794177/?skipRedirect=true/">Latoya Jones</a>'s IT and Cybersecurity Project Portfolio 🔐

- Cybersecurity is more than a career to me — it's a constant puzzle.
-My projects span vulnerability management, threat detection, and security operations, each one built to solve real problems and sharpen practical skills.
- Browse through and see what I've been building.
+ Cybersecurity keeps me sharp — there's always a new challenge to dig into.
+My projects cover everything from vulnerability management to threat detection, each one a deep dive into strengthening real security operations.
+Feel free to explore and see what I've been working on.

 ## ⚠️ Vulnerability Management Projects